profuzzbench/profuzzbench/README.md

-# ProFuzzBench - A Protocol Fuzzing Benchmark
+# ProFuzzBench - A Benchmark for Stateful Protocol Fuzzing
 ProFuzzBench is a benchmark for stateful fuzzing of network protocols.
 It includes a suite of representative open-source network servers for popular protocols (e.g., TLS, SSH, SMTP, FTP, SIP), and tools to automate experimentation.

 # Citing ProFuzzBench